Anyone but Them

-Anyone but Them (Только не они) is a 2018 Russian comedy film directed by Aleksandr Boykov.
+Anyone but Them (Только не они) is a 2018 Russian sci-fi comedy film directed by Aleksandr Boykov.
 It stars Polina Maksimova and Yulia Khlynina.

 Plot

 A group of deadbeat teenagers, among whom are Mathematician, Blonde, Rocker, Major, Loser and Psycho, wake up after a wild party and discover that the world has suddenly become different.
 They understand that they overslept the beginning of the apocalypse and find themselves in a dilapidated and deserted city, where danger lurks at every turn.
 But now the fate of all mankind is in their hands, and the guys have no choice but to join forces in the face of imminent danger.

 Each of the characters has their own specific set of skills and talents, but each of them also have their own weaknesses.
 Soon after awakening, the gang discovers that they are not alone in the city.
 A bloodthirsty and invulnerable monster starts to hunt them, as well as a whole army of unknown thugs.
 They try to run away, but after a while they have to stop and engage in a fierce fight in order to prove themselves as heroes.